ben-kaufman/arc.js/docs/Configuration.md

 **providerUrl**
 The url to use when connecting to the blockchain network at runtime.
 Default is http://127.0.0.1.

+<a name="txDepthRequiredForConfirmation"></a>
+**txDepthRequiredForConfirmation**
+The default required depth, in terms of the number of blocks that have been added to the chain since a transaction has been mined, used by certain functions in `TransactionService`.
+For more information, see [Transaction Depth](Transactions#transactiondepth).

 ## Obtain a Configuration Setting at Runtime

 ```javascript